 Ocularis Client is used to display the video wall.
-Remote Video Wall is an optional add-on component to Ocularis and available with Ocularis ES, Ocularis LS, Ocularis CS and Ocularis IS.
-Ocularis PS supports local video wall only.
+Remote Video Wall is an optional add-on component to Ocularis and available with Ocularis Ultimate, Ocularis Enterprise, Ocularis ES, Ocularis LS, Ocularis CS and Ocularis IS.
+Ocularis PS and Ocularis Professional support local video walls only.